 Sport fans also have the opportunity to see another long-honoured tradition live in action – sumo wrestling.
 The spiritual home of Japan’s national sport is in Ryōgoku (east Tokyo).
 Visitors and fans are able to watch professional rikishi and apprentice sumo wrestlers train and/or compete in tournaments.
 If this activity is right up your alley, read about how to watch sumo practice in Tokyo and book your tickets to a sumo wrestling tournament.

 16. That’s Convenient

 Convenience stores such as Lawson’s, 7Eleven or Family Mart are located everywhere and pack plenty of useful goodies inside.
 You’ll find hot fried chicken, onigiri (Japanese rice balls or triangles), ready-made Japanese meals, cold drinks, toiletries – basically everything that is convenient in case you run into an emergency.
 This is also one of the best places to get rid of all your ¥1 coins.
-Unfortunately, these chains still offer free small plastic bags so remember to bring your reusable cotton bag!
+Unfortunately, these chains still offer free small plastic bags so when thinking about what to pack for Japan, remember to bring your reusable cotton bag!